-Calculating the fan size needed for your grow room or grow tent is a relatively straight-forward process.
-However before we get into those calculations let’s take a brief look at the concepts that make up the need for having a correctly-sized extraction and intake fan in the first place.
+To Calculate the fan size that you’ll need for your grow room or grow tent is a relatively straight-forward process.
+However, before we get into those calculations – let’s take a brief look at the concepts that make up the need for having a correctly-sized extraction, and, intake fan in the first place.

-First of all having the correct fan size is something that beginning growers tend to overlook.
-This can lead to an insufficient ventilation issue which causes problems during the entire growing and flowering cycle.
+First of all, having the correct fan size is something that first-time growers tend to overlook.
+Incorrect fan size can lead to insufficient ventilation – which is a recipe for problems during the entire growing and flowering cycle.

-As you may know plants survive on CO2 (carbon dioxide) which they extract from the air around them.
-When they’re first beginning to develop, the smaller-sized plants obviously don’t need all that much CO2 since they’re not supporting a large number of leaves/flowers.
-But as the plants grow the oxygen requirement increase drastically.
+As you may already know, plants survive on CO2 (carbon dioxide) which they extract from the air around them.
+When they’re first beginning to develop, the smaller-sized plants don’t need all that much CO2 because they’re not supporting a large number of leaves.
+But as the plants grow, the oxygen requirement increases drastically.

-Consider for example, the total area of your plant’s leaf surface.
-This is where your plant’s photosynthesis and transpiration takes place in order to provide energy to the plant.
-Your young plants may only have a total leaf surface area of, let’s say, 50cm2.
-But in a short period of time – maybe 30 days - your plants total leaf surface may get up to 10,000cm2 or greater!
-And this is just a conservative estimate.
-So in essence, when your plants are in the early stages of their growing cycle, taking good care of them is a relatively easy task in regards to providing enough CO2.
-But...
+Consider, for example, the total surface area of your plant’s leaf.
+This is where your plant’s photosynthesis and transpiration takes place.
+The process is vital for energy provision for the plant.
+Young plants may only have total leaf surface area of, let’s say, 50cm2.
+But in a short period – maybe 30 days, the plants’ leaf total surface area may get up to 1000cm2 or more!
+(This is just a conservative estimate).
+So, in essence, when your plants are in the early stages of their growing cycle, taking good care of them is a relatively easy task in regards to providing enough CO2.

-In a matter of time the plants hit a certain size where optimal plant growth and development is hindered by not having enough CO2.
+In a matter of time, the plants hit a specific size where optimal plant growth and development is hindered by not having enough CO2.

 Better ventilation – Venting the old CO2 - heavy air out of the growing area and replacing it with fresh air.